 “The only unforeseen challenge,” says Dr. Karis “was the tendency to still perform non-targeted exams, particularly among less experienced staff and new neurology or neurosurgery residents.
 Since MRI image quality is so excellent, it’s just easier to ask for a number of tests, and then your exam goes from in and out in 10 minutes to much longer.”

 The ED physicians can only request exams from a selected set of available exam protocols – as represented on the protocol sheet – minimizing the time necessary for the MRI scan.
-The sheet contains advice as to which scan to order (i.e. MRI vs. CT, contrast vs. non-contrast) depending on the situation, and encouraging physicians to order targeted scans.
+The sheet contains advice as to which scan to order (i.e. MRI vs. CT, contrast vs. non-contrast) depending on the situation, and encourages physicians to order targeted scans.

-Even though the process has now been implemented, education still remains important; new neurology residents, for example, are informed as to the use of the ED MRI scanner, how it’s being utilized, and the importance of targeted scanning.
+Even though the process has now been implemented, education still remains important; new neurology residents, for example, are informed as to the use of the ED MRI scanner, how it’s being utilized and the importance of targeted scanning.

 “In my opinion, education has been crucial to establish the MRI exam as an ED test,” says Dr. Karis.
 “This is really key.
 If you can’t establish this concept, then you can’t convert everyone to the mindset that this is an ED test.”

-“We're heading towards first time right imaging”
+We're heading towards first time right imaging.

 “Our results show that a dedicated MRI in the ED can be effectively implemented; patient turnaround times with MRI were on par with CT.
 Interestingly, even though the MRI exam protocols were shortened, this robust yet rapid scanning still yielded good quality images, further improving our workflow and almost eliminating the need for repeat scans or follow-up scans.
-So, we’re heading towards first time right imaging,” says Dr. Karis.
+We're heading towards first time right imaging,” says Dr. Karis.

 “Before, when patients received CT in the ED, it was quite common that they would need an MRI afterwards.
 However, in the four months that I have logged data for this study, I have not become aware of a single patient that underwent MRI in the ED and had to come back for repeat imaging, probably because the protocols are so robust.
 Patients with complicated cases requiring specialty acquisition types are the most common reason for recalls at our institution.”

-“In the four months that I have logged data for this study, I have not become aware of a single patient that underwent MRI in ED and had to come back for repeat imaging.”
+In the four months that I have logged data for this study, I have not become aware of a single patient that underwent MRI in ED and had to come back for repeat imaging.

 The successful incorporation of MRI into the ED is dependent on several factors, according to Dr. Karis.